kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 |-|-|
 | | |

 The tone marks were chosen based on analogy with Hanyu Pinyin, Vietnamese, and Yale romanization, with an eye towards Unicode support.
+For a further explanation of Cantonese tones, see [here](https://jyutping.org/docs/tone/).
 In future versions of the browser extension, I hope to allow users to select their own tone marks if they wish.

 ## Download Link
 - [Download for Firefox](https://addons.mozilla.org/en-US/firefox/addon/inject-jyutping-diacritics/)